maxsteeel/primebds-CI/README.md

 This plugin runs on the Endstone mod loader: https://endstone.readthedocs.io/en/latest/

 # Features
-The full documentation can be found here: TBD
+The full documentation can be found here: [WIKI](https://github.com/PrimeStrat/primebds/wiki)

 # How do I install?
 1. Create an [endstone](https://endstone.readthedocs.io/en/latest/) server